 Bedwetting often occurs when a child makes too much urine for the amount that his or her bladder can store.
 Children with the condition don't wake up when their bladder is full.

-You should take your child to the doctor if he is still wetting the bed after age 6.
-The doctor will probably ask you about your child's bathroom habits during the day and night and do a physical exam.
+Take your child to the doctor if he is still wetting the bed after age 6.
+The doctor may ask you about your child's bathroom habits during the day and night and do a physical exam.
 The doctor will also do a urine test called a urinalysis to see if there is an obvious cause for the bedwetting, like a urinary tract infection or diabetes.

 The doctor might ask you about how things are going at school and at home for your child.
 Although your child's bedwetting might be concerning to you, children who wet the bed are usually not more emotionally upset than other children.

 If the doctor finds no underlying cause, the bedwetting is called primary nocturnal enuresis.
-If a separate medical condition, such as a urinary tract infection, diabetes, spinal cord abnormalities, or malformations of body parts like the urethra, is causing the bedwetting, it's called secondary nocturnal enuresis.
+If a separate medical condition, such as a urinary tract infection, diabetes, spinal cord problems, or defects of body parts like the urethra, is causing the bedwetting, it's called secondary nocturnal enuresis.

-Most children do not need treatment for bedwetting.
-If your doctor decides to treat your child, it will probably be with behavioral therapy or medication.
+Most children don't need treatment for bedwetting.
+If your doctor decides to treat your child, it will probably be with behavioral therapy or medicine.
 These are possible behavioral therapy treatments: